 A recent study declared verbal communication the top skill employers value in recent college grads.
 But honestly, possessing strong communication skills is perhaps the most effective advantage candidates at all levels can hope to leverage during the interview process.

-Here are 12 ways to do just that:
+Here are 12 ways to do just that.

 Companies want to hire people who are eager to work for them, so express enthusiasm while you’re answering interview questions.
 Oddly enough, candidates don’t always realize that they aren’t fully expressing their interest.
 More often than we want to admit, recruiters get the following feedback from clients, “I like this candidate but s/he didn’t really seem excited about the position.”

 Great candidates usually have a unique point of view and thoughtful answers to questions asked.
 Don't be afraid to gather your thoughts in front of the interviewer before responding to a question, rather than rushing to give the generic answer that the interviewer has probably heard a hundred times.
+The interviewer will appreciate that you've taken the time to craft a well-thought-out response.

 Solid candidates recognize what the interviewer is trying to uncover based on the line of questioning and respond accordingly.
-This means they don’t just say, “oh I have great organizational skills,” but they actually offer unprompted examples of how they organize their priorities and how their organizational skills positively impacted the outcome of a certain project.
+This means they don’t just say, “Oh, I have great organizational skills,” but they actually offer unprompted examples of how they organize their priorities and how their organizational skills positively impacted the outcome of a certain project.

 This doesn’t mean it’s open mic time at the comedy cellar.
 But we all respond well to humor.
 It makes us relatable.
 So when it makes sense to infuse your answer with a bit of humor, take the opportunity to do so.
 If you can get a good chuckle out of the interviewer, it may be the thing that sets you apart from other similarly qualified candidates.